Wonder Woman: The Truth: Story

 Steve Trevor and Wonder Woman try to find Themyscira but they find it as a barren wasteland in the middle of the Black Sea.
 Wonder Woman has a nervous breakdown and Steve tries calling ARGUS for a way home.
 He receives a message from Etta Candy that enemies are coming to attack, and Steve takes them all down by using his resources.
 Steve Trevor then hands Wonder Woman over to Argus so she can get treated and leaves her.

-While in Nightwong Hospital, Wonder Woman has an identity crisis and does not know whats real or not.
+While in Nightsong Hospital, Wonder Woman has an identity crisis and does not know whats real or not.
 She daydreams of her life as a superheroine and has an illusion of a snake telling her she must face the truth.
 Queen Queen Hippolyta waits for Wonder Woman to return home, but the priestess Castalia has dire, black news: an omen, the withered tree, once again appeared on the island.
 The Amazons must prepare for war.
 Steve Trevor meets with Barbara Ann Minevra and Etta Janes after their encounter with Veronica Cale to discuss about a new threat called Godwatch, a group that is obsessed with Wonder Woman.
 The group decides to go meet up with Wonder Woman's old ally, The Minotaur.

 Hippolyta talks about her deepest fear: Diana has fallen while fighting, and thus the tree appeared once again, an omen, a sign of her failure.
 But Castalia assures her that it could mean Wonder Woman has been defeated, but not killed and cuts down the tree.
 Still troubled by her memories and her identity, Diana tries once again to come to reason, chatting with her illusion of a snake.
 They confront on the multiple women she remembers being, and step by step they try to find some sense into Diana's broken mind.
 Veronica Cale blackmails Barbara Ann to turn back to the Cheetah if she wants to save Steve Trevor, Etta Candy as well as being the bridge between God and Man.

 The Minotaur breaks in the Hospital and makes Wonder Woman remember who she was and she reunites with Steve and Etta.
 Steve tells Wonder Woman that the place they found was a fake Themyscira, and their real enemy is Godwatch, and Veronica Cale orders Cheetah and her army to target Wonder Woman.
 Queen Hippolyta sees patrons in the forms of animals appear in front of her, realizing that Wonder Woman is back.
 Wonder Woman meets Doctor Cyber (the assistant of Veronica Cale) when she is suddenly shot in the back by Team POISON.